 🌶️Notable ingredients and substitutions

-Lemongrass: Also known as "sereh" in Indonesia, lemongrass is a fragrant herb widely used in Southeast Asian cuisine.
+Also known as "sereh" in Indonesia, lemongrass is a fragrant herb widely used in Southeast Asian cuisine.
 Its citrusy aroma and unique flavor add brightness to dishes like sambal goreng tempeh.
 It works beautifully in this recipe by infusing the tempeh with a refreshing and aromatic essence.
-If fresh lemongrass is not readily available, you can substitute each stalk with four teaspoons of dried powdered lemongrass.
+If fresh lemongrass is not readily available, you can substitute each stalk with four teaspoons of dried powdered lemongrass, like I use in bakwan sayur.

-Shallots: Known as "bawang merah" in Indonesia, shallots are a versatile member of the onion family, adding a milder and sweeter flavor compared to regular onions.
-In sambal goreng tempeh, shallots lend a subtle sweetness and depth to the dish, balancing the heat from the chilies.
+Known as "bawang merah" in Indonesia, shallots are a versatile member of the onion family, adding a milder and sweeter flavor compared to regular onions.
+In dishes like sambal matah, sambal dabu dabu and sambal goreng tempeh, shallots lend a subtle sweetness and depth to the dish, balancing the heat from the chilies.
 You can use yellow or red onions as a substitute.

 Hold onto my strange hand, adorned with lemongrass fingers, and I will lead you through galangal forest, past fragrant rivers of chili sauce, to the crest of the golden tempeh mountain ranges.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.